bitbrain/godot-dash/README.md

 # How to install

 ## Windows
-1. Download the latest version of this project [here](https://github.com/bitbrain/godot-dash/archive/refs/heads/main.zip) and unzip it.
+1. Download the latest version of this project [for Godot 3](https://github.com/bitbrain/godot-dash/archive/refs/heads/godot-3.x.zip) and unzip it.
 2. [Download Ubuntu Regular and Bold](https://fonts.google.com/specimen/Ubuntu) (.ttf) and move it into a folder of your choosing.
 This will be the Interface font for Godot.
 3. [Download Cascadia Code font](https://github.com/microsoft/cascadia-code/releases) and move it into a folder of your choosing.
 This font will be the code editor font.
 4. Head into your installation folder of Godot Engine (for example `C:\Program Files (x86)\Steam\steamapps\common\Godot Engine`) and edit the file `editor_data/editor_settings-3.tres`